adamroberge/UltimateEVMapper/README.md

 ## The Travelling Courier

 We implemented a multi-Dijkstra algorithm for the travelling courier feature, which optimizes multiple delivery routes simultaneously.
-This complex feature is handled in `m4.cpp` and `m4_new.cpp`.
+This complex feature is handled in `m4.cpp`.

 ![Multi Dijkstra Algorithm](images/multi.png)
 *Code snippet of multi-Dijkstra algorithm*